A comprehensive history of the crusades and of the people who played a major role in these wars for the Holy Land.

 This blog will also chronicle the crusades in Spain, the Baltics, as well as post-thirteenth century crusades.

-The purpose of this blog is to provide you, the reader, with information that is engaging, informative, educational and entertaining; information that is also well researched.
+The purpose of this blog is to provide you, the reader, with information that is engaging, informative, and educational; information that is also well researched.

 Deanna dedicates this blog to her late grandparents, Longin and Mildred Reich.
 Your legacy will live on!